Traversal

 }

-This way nodes can be traversed more that once, and paths that have different nodes but can have some nodes in common (like the start and end node) can be returned.
+To return all descendants of Pet0 which are owned by Principal1 (i.e. Pet1 and Pet3), the uniqueness of the traversal needs to be set to NODE_PATH rather than the default NODE_GLOBAL.
+This way, nodes can be traversed more than once, and paths that have different nodes with some in common (like the start and the end nodes) can be returned.

 Node dataTarget = data.get().get( "Principal1" );